NehaRajkumarPatil/NehaRajkumarPatil/README.md

 # 👋 Hi, I’m @NehaRajkumarPatil

 ## 🚀 About Me
-Dedicated second-year Computer Science and Engineering student with a foundation in programming, scalable software development, and problem-solving.
+Dedicated Computer Science and Engineering student with a foundation in programming, scalable software development, and problem-solving.

 - 💻 Proficient in **Python, Java, C, C++, and JavaScript**
 - 🔍 Experienced in **Data Structures, Algorithms, Object-Oriented Programming, and LLM**